Roasted Zucchini and Squash

 Panko and Parmesan in a small bowl.
 Roasted zucchini and squash on a sheet pan breaded with panko.

-7. Roast the zucchini and squash until tender and the panko turns golden, about 5-8 minutes.
+7. Roast the zucchini and squash until tender and the panko is lightly browned with some caramelized edges, about 5-8 minutes.

-8. Finish the roasted vegetables with chopped parsley.
+8. Finish the roasted vegetables with chopped herbs.

 Roasted zucchini and squash on a sheet pan; then with parsley sprinkled on